api-search/policies/README.md

 scope: Business Contract
 property: aid
 type: none
-guidance: api/unique-identifiers
+guidance: apis/unique-identifiers
 image: /images/unique-identifiers.png
 description: >-
-  Providing unique identifiers for API apis, as well as the APIs that are indexed as part of a api, providing a key reference.
+  Providing unique identifiers for API apis, as well as the APIs that are indexed as part of an API, providing a key reference for discovery and automating around a contract.
 tags:
   - APIs
   - Discovery